Drone

 The state of Minnesota requires that all licensed drone pilots carry liability insurance, which can provide financial protection in case of an accident.

-Hiring a licensed pilot gives you peace of mind knowing that the drone is being operated legally, safely, and effectively.
+Hiring a licensed and insured drone service provider gives you peace of mind knowing that the drone is being operated legally, safely, and effectively.

 Project timelines